 Progressive Muscle Relaxation serves to relax muscles by releasing tension from the body.
 The first step is to find a comfortable position and space, away from distractions.
 The next steps will be exercises done on different parts of the body – from head to toe or vice versa.
 For each step, aim to hold for five seconds and release for ten seconds, with a focus on trying to feel the relaxation that comes along with it.

 The first step is to feel and flex or curl the toes for 5 seconds, and then release for 10.
-This will be followed by the lower legs, the muscles in the hips and buttocks, and the muscles in the stomach and chest.
+Then, head onto your legs, the muscles in the hips and buttocks, and the muscles in the stomach and chest.
 Next are the muscles in the shoulders, muscles in the face (e.g., squeezing eyes shut), and, finally, the muscles in the hand, creating a fist.
 You want to slowly work your way through your body, focusing on only one body part at a time.

 Mindfulness Intervention

 Studies have shown that mindfulness intervention can alleviate symptoms of known mental illnesses, bringing in a wide range of positive effects such as improvements in an individual’s well-being and facilitating better control and management of behavior and emotion.
-Mindfulness intervention is an approach recently introduced to psychology, adapted from practices of Buddhism and other spiritual traditions.
 Its elements include “awareness” and “nonjudgmental acceptance of one’s moment-to-moment experience”.
 Experts believe being mindful can bring improvements in the thought process to address issues surrounding mental health such as fear, anxiety, and depression.

 Seek Professional Help